 Most Balinese people are fluent in several languages, including English, Balinese, Indonesian and Chinese, so you shouldn’t encounter any language difficulties during your visit.
 As many of the dentists in Kuta have studied and trained abroad in English-speaking countries, communication should not pose any problems during your treatment.

 The official currency here is the Indonesian Rupiah and you will need to purchase some of this to carry out day-to-day transactions during your stay.
 However, you can exchange currency at the airport when you arrive rather than at home before you travel.
 A handy tip is to use unfolded new bills as most moneychangers will give you a preferential exchange rate compared to old or creased bills.

-There are also ATM’s at the airport if you need to make a cash withdrawal, but you are advised to check with your bank before you travel to ascertain whether there are any charges for making foreign withdrawals.
+You will find ATM’s at the airport if you need to make a cash withdrawal, but you are advised to check with your bank before you travel to ascertain whether there are any charges for making foreign withdrawals.
 Many hotels and stores have facilities for card payments, but most will charge a handling fee of 3-4% for this service.

 Dental services are available all year round although you may prefer to book your treatment based on the local weather conditions.
-Kuta has a tropical climate with wet and dry seasons which means that you will probably experience a combination heat, high precipitation and oppressive humidity.
+Kuta has a tropical climate with wet and dry seasons which means that you will probably experience a combination heat, high precipitation and humidity.

 The temperature stays fairly constant all year round, usually around 28 degrees Celsius (82 degrees Fahrenheit), with the dry season running from May to October and the wet season coming between November and April.